Health and Human Services

 DCHHS manages an annual budget of over $258 million and employs nearly 600 highly skilled and diverse public health and social service staff.
 The mission of DCHHS is to optimize and protect the health and well-being of all Dallas County residents and support the achievement of better health outcomes for all.

-DCHHS has been at the forefront of the local response to major public health issues and emergencies including the recent monkeypox outbreak, the COVID-19 pandemic, and threats from Ebola, H1N1, West Nile, and Zika viruses.
+DCHHS has been at the forefront of the local response to major public health issues and emergencies including the recent Mpox outbreak, the COVID-19 pandemic, and threats from Ebola, H1N1, West Nile, and Zika viruses.
 Additionally, DCHHS provides free or low-cost public health and social services to low-income residents of Dallas County.

 Philip Huang, MD, MPH